Rock Chalk Ball: Saturday, April 27

-Artist Dan Besco will do a live carving at Rock Chalk Ball.
-He will create a 4 to 5’ creation of his signature Jayhawk on a base.
+Artist Dan Besco of Kansaw Carvings will do a live carving at Rock Chalk Ball.
+He will create a 4- to 5-foot creation of his signature Jayhawk on a base.
 This artwork will be part of the live auction, and the successful bidder will have the option of having initials or a family name carved into the base.
 The artist uses a burnt wood technique and wood stains, which gives the bird a deep, antiqued look.
-Customization, final finishes and staining will be completed after the Ball, and the bird will be delivered to the buyer.
+Customization, final finishes and staining will be completed after the Roundup, and the bird will be delivered to the buyer.

 Going once, twice, sold!
 Taking Bids Benefit Auctions (TBBA) is based in Kansas City and is leading the industry with record-smashing methods to raise money for nonprofits.
 TBBA believes in making our community a better place one auction at a time.